 I hope you love the products I recommend!
 Just so you know, I may collect a share of sales or other compensation from the links on this page.
 Oh, and FYI — as an Amazon Associate, I earn from qualifying purchases.

-Q: Do Neon Tetras and Bettas make good tank mates?
-And is a 15 gallon tank big enough?
+Can Neon Tetras Live With Bettas?
+And is a 15 gallons big enough?

 So let’s answer those crucial questions right away before we get into the rest of the article.